zcattacz/PJON_wiki/Home.md

 ![PJON wiki](http://www.gioblu.com/PJON/PJON-mars.jpg)

 PJON (Padded Jittering Operative Network) is an Arduino compatible, multi-master, multi-media communications bus system.
 It proposes a Standard and it is designed as a framework to ease digital communication.
 Thanks to a physical layer data link layer agnostic approach the PJON protocol layer is able to communicate data regardless of the medium and the procedure used thanks to the [Strategies](https://github.com/gioblu/PJON/wiki/Strategies).
 Its more common applications are in the field of internet of things and embedded systems.
 Extended tests proved its effectiveness on different media like electricity, radio and light.
+See the [video introduction](https://www.youtube.com/watch?v=vjc4ZF5own8) to have a brief overview.

-### PJON Protocol layer specification
+### PJON protocol layer specification
 - [PJON protocol layer v0.1](https://github.com/gioblu/PJON/blob/master/specification/PJON-protocol-specification-v0.1.md)
 - [PJON protocol layer v0.2](https://github.com/gioblu/PJON/blob/master/specification/PJON-protocol-specification-v0.2.md)
 - [PJON protocol layer v0.3](https://github.com/gioblu/PJON/blob/master/specification/PJON-protocol-specification-v0.3.md)